Dynamics of Pseudoentanglement: Discussion

 \subsection{Outlook}

 Our work opens a number of directions for future research.
-First of all, it would be desirable to improve and/or rigorize our results in several ways: by tightening bounds, especially on the mixing times in the local circuit model and on pseudothermalization without random phases; by proving or disproving our Conjecture~\ref{conjecture:relaxation} on the relaxation times in the local circuit model; and by proving the existence of cutoff phenomena in our Markov chains, for which we only showed a necessary condition (divergent ratio of mixing time and relaxation time).
-These improvements could have significant qualitative consequences on the physics.
-For example, one may hope to show that, in the local circuit model for pseudoentanglement spreading, Sec.~\ref{sec:local-circuit}, the $m$-copy pseudothermalization transitions are sharply separated from one another, in the sense that the difference of consecutive mixing times $t_{\rm mix}^{(m+1)} - t_{\rm mix}^{(m)}$ is sufficiently larger than the relaxation time $t_{\rm rel}^{(m)}$.
+First of all, it would be desirable to improve and/or rigorize our results in several ways: by tightening bounds, especially on the mixing times in the local circuit model and on pseudoentanglement without random phases; by proving or disproving our Conjecture~\ref{conjecture:relaxation} on the relaxation times in the local circuit model; and by proving the existence of cutoff phenomena in our Markov chains, for which we only showed a necessary condition (divergent ratio of mixing time to relaxation time).
+These improvements could have significant qualitative consequences.
+For example, one may hope to show that, in the local circuit model for pseudoentanglement spreading, Sec.~\ref{sec:local-circuit}, the $m$-copy distinguishability transitions are sharply separated from one another, in the sense that the difference of consecutive mixing times $t_{\rm mix}^{(m+1)} - t_{\rm mix}^{(m)}$ is sufficiently larger than the relaxation time $t_{\rm rel}^{(m)}$.
+This would give a cascade of distinguishability transitions, one for each number of copies $m$ that the observer can access, sharply separated in time from each other.